andrewcbuensalida/react-amazon-stripe-reducer-firebase/README.md

 go in functions folder, then npm run deploy. this runs firebase deploy --only functions. it will give you a function URL. copy paste into axios.js in the stripe console, publishable key can be made public, but not the secret key.

+TODO:
+scroll to top on basket and payment page. no user checkout.